ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 .. note::
     * Ansible only accepts ``.yml`` extensions for :file:`galaxy.yml`, and ``.md`` for the :file:`README` file and any files in the :file:`/docs` folder.
-    * See the `draft collection <https://github.com/bcoca/collection>`_ for an example of a full collection structure.
+    * See the `ansible-collections GitHub Org <https://github.com/ansible-collections/>`_ for examples of collection structure.
     * Not all directories are currently in use.
 Those are placeholders for future features.

 .. _galaxy_yml: